Smooth Earth Snake

 - Smooth earth snakes are often mistaken for other small snakes like ring-necked snakes and De Kay’s snakes.

-- Western earth snake (Virginia valeriae elegans) – occurs in southern Indiana through Tennessee and western Kentucky to the Gulf of Mexico, in Kansas, Oklahoma, and Central Texas.
+- Western earth snake (Virginia valeriae elegans): This reddish to grayish-brown snake occurs in southern Indiana through Tennessee and western Kentucky to the Gulf of Mexico, in Kansas, Oklahoma, and Central Texas.
+It has 15 scale rows, weakly keeled scales, and a belly with a light greenish-yellow tint.

-- Mountain earth snake (Virginia valeriae pulchra) – inhabits the mountains of West Virginia, western Maryland, and western Pennsylvania.
+- Mountain earth snake (Virginia valeriae pulchra): This subspecies inhabits the mountains of West Virginia, western Maryland, and western Pennsylvania.
+With weakly keeled scales on its whole body, it has 15 scale rows anteriorly, and 17 rows midbody and posteriorly.

-- Eastern earth snake (Virginia valeriae valeriae) – The furthest east of the smooth earth snakes, it occurs from New Jersey to Georgia, then west through Tennessee, southern Ohio, and northern Alabama.
+- Eastern earth snake (Virginia valeriae valeriae): The furthest east of the smooth earth snakes, it occurs from New Jersey to Georgia, then west through Tennessee, southern Ohio, and northern Alabama.
+This subspecies has 15 scale rows and is primarily gray or light brownish-gray, has small and scattered black dots on its back, and is covered mostly in smooth scales.

 Smooth earth snakes are small and only measure about 7-9.8 inches in length.
 Their coloration is varying shades of brown to light fawn and lighter colored belly.

-However, the description may not be 100 percent accurate in the case of adults.
+However, the description may not be 100% accurate in the case of adults.
 It seems that the original description was made using a preserved specimen.
 Sometimes colors are washed out in the preservation liquid, giving a somewhat distorted idea of the organism’s living colors.

 According to an article by Charles W. Myers in Herpetologica, published in January 1963, there may be an ontogenic color shift.
 He observed a female in Missouri that had given birth to several babies.
 The adult female had a yellow-green belly color, whereas the babies’ bellies were grayish-white.
 He also noticed that the newborn snakes were darker brown on their backs than were adults; however, he noted that this could become less obvious after their first shedding cycle.